 These goals provide the foundation upon which the budget is built.
-Over the course of six budget workshop sessions, following numerous hours of staff research and development, this budget was explained in detail and each expenditure and revenue item considered relative to the long-term goals of this community.
+Over the course of five budget workshop sessions, following numerous hours of staff research and development, this budget was explained in detail and each expenditure and revenue item considered relative to the long-term goals of this community.

-One major consideration during the budget preparation this year was the recent revaluation of property in Craven County.
-The revaluation resulted in an estimated decrease in property value of \$49,072,191 or a 14.65% reduction in the value of taxable property.
-The revenue neutral tax rate, adjusted for growth, in accordance with North Carolina General Statute 159.11 is \$0.3114.
-Even while maintaining a progressive posture relative to maintaining infrastructure, providing competitive compensation for our staff, and maintaining sufficient reserves, we are able to propose a budget with a tax rate of \$0.3105.
+One major consideration during the budget preparation this year was the tax rate.
+Following a 14.65% reduction in the value of taxable property last year, our estimated property value increased by 4.37% this year.
+Even while continuing a progressive posture relative to maintaining infrastructure, providing competitive compensation for our staff, and maintaining sufficient reserves, we are able to propose a budget with a tax rate reduction of \$0.0205 to \$0.29.

-The tax rate of \$0.3105 will produce a levy in FY16-17 equivalent to the levy produced in FY15-16 at the previous rate of \$0.265.
+The tax rate of \$0.29 will produce a levy in FY17-18, which is \$22,380 less than the levy produced in FY16-17 at the previous rate of \$0.3105.
 The budget contains no increase in utility rates or fees.